Snow Plow Safety for Kids

 Snow’s in the Forecast.
 Here Are Tips to Keep Kids Safe!

-With snow returning in the forecast, Kent County Road Commission (KCRC) wants to ensure that children playing outside stay safe when plow trucks are on the road.
+With the season of snow fast approaching, the Kent County Road Commission (KCRC) wants to ensure that children playing outside stay safe when plow trucks are on the road.
 That is why KCRC drivers have produced a short video to remind families of the tips that will help kids “Play It Safe” throughout the winter.

 “Our drivers have families of their own, and keeping everyone safe is their primary concern,” said Steve Warren, KCRC’s managing director.
 “The holiday season is fast approaching, and that means that children will have more time to spend outside.
 With snow in the forecast, we encourage families to review these tips before sending their kids out to play.”